RIR360/development/journal/2025/January.md

 ## 01/18/2025
 - Overwhelm comes when you see the problem as one massive task.
 - That breaks you confident into pieces and you distract yourself for relief.
+- Distracting yourself is the last mistake you make.
+You start going off-track after than.